Guide to labour statistics

 1. Ratings provide guidance on the relative quality of the different sources.
 Business sources generally provide more accurately reported earnings than household sources as data are obtained from employers' payrolls.
 Business sources are recommended for each topic where available.
 For more information, please see the Earnings chapter of Labour Statistics: Concepts, Sources and Methods.

-2. Acronyms: Average Weekly Earnings (AWE), Employee earnings (EE), Employee Earnings and Hours (EEH), Jobs in Australia (JIA), Labour Account (LA), Personal Income in Australia (PIA), Employment and Earnings, Public Sector (SEE), Wage Price Index (WPI) and Weekly Payroll Jobs and Wages in Australia (WPJW).
+2. Acronyms: Average Weekly Earnings (AWE), Employee earnings (EE), Employee Earnings and Hours (EEH), Jobs in Australia (JIA), Labour Account (LA), Monthly Employee Earnings Indicator (MEEI), Personal Income in Australia (PIA), Public Sector Employment and Earnings (PSEE), Wage Price Index (WPI).

 3. Based on data from the annual Characteristics of Employment Labour Force supplementary survey.